Local knowledge

 Walk the Pedestrianised Streets Around the Acropolis

-Dionysiou Areopagitou and Apostolou Pavlou streets form a pedestrianised promenade around the south and west sides of the Acropolis.
-It's one of the most beautiful urban walks in Europe: ancient monuments on one side, traditional neighbourhood life on the other.
-The walk connects Philopappos Hill to the Acropolis entrance and passes the ancient Agora.
-Best done in the early morning or golden hour when the marble practically glows.
+Dionysiou Areopagitou and Apostolou Pavlou — two streets that loop around the south and west sides of the Acropolis, completely car-free.
+On one side you've got ancient ruins and the Acropolis looming above.
+On the other, neighbourhood life: people walking dogs, old men at café tables, the occasional stray cat.
+The walk connects Philopappos Hill to the Acropolis entrance and passes right by the ancient Agora.
+Do it early in the morning or around golden hour — the marble does something special in that light.

 Find a Rooftop Bar with Acropolis Views